 Embedding the scheduler on your WordPress website with HTML

-On a WordPress.com Business or eCommerce site or a WordPress.org site:
+On a WordPress.com site (with a WordPress Pro subscription) or a WordPress.org site:

 (1) Use the HTML text editor for the page where you'd like to embed the scheduler

-(2) In Schedulista, go to Settings > Add to your website
+(2) In Schedulista, on the web app: go to Settings > Add to your website

 (3) Scroll down to the Embed your scheduler in a website (as a widget) section